spotter-dev/ai_engineer_hometest/readme.md

 ## Notes

-* You may preprocess transcripts (e.g., normalization, sentence splitting) as needed.
+* You may preprocess transcripts (e.g., normalization, sentence splitting, embedding) as needed.
 * Keep the footprint modest; don’t over-engineer.
 A working, well-explained baseline beats an unfinished system.

 ---